sathish-fullstackdeveloper/fsd59wd2-t/README.md

 - hooks starts with `use`

+React uses VirtualDOM:

+- React creates a virtual DOM.
+When state changes in a component it firstly updates the virtual DOM.
+Then it compares the virtual DOM with a snapshot of the virtual DOM taken right before the update.
+Then it updates the real DOM with only the things that have actually changed.
+So, it updates only the things that have changed rather than updating the whole DOM / entire page.

 - [ ] cloning repo from github to local
 - [ ] react router dom